 Find a quiet room and sit with your dog, remember to have some delicious treats with you.
 Press the clicker and give your dog a treat afterwards.
 Some clickers can be loud, so try to muffle the sound of the clicker if it's your dog’s first time.

 Keep in mind that you are clicking for the behavior you want.

 Once you finished this process, you can start teaching your dog some basic obedience.

 How to apply it?

-There are 5 ways to train your dog's behavior using the clicker training method.
+There are 5 ways on how to clicker train a dog's behavior.
 I'll list them below and go through each one of them.

 Shaping basically is you rewarding your dog every time he's close to achieving the desired behavior you want.

 Here's an example, if you want to teach your dog to roll over:

 - You click and reward him for lying down.

 - You click and reward him for rolling on his back.